American Mosaic Journalism Prize: Ryan Christopher Jones (2022 Prize Recipient)

 As of April, 2022, Ryan has been accepted into a doctoral program in Social Anthropology at Harvard University.
 He will conduct visual research on how hostile environments, water, and air are impacting Latino communities across the American West.

 In 2022, Ryan served on the photography jury for the 2021-2022 Pulitzer photojournalism winners.
+In 2025, Ryan served as a judge for that year's American Mosaic Journalism Prize.

+Tamir Kalifa (2024 Prize Recipient)

+In March 2024, Tamir documented the families of the Israeli hostages as they marched from the communities attacked on October 7 to Jerusalem and covered the increase in settler violence in the West Bank for NPR.

 Jaeah Lee (2018 Prize Recipient)

 In June 2021, Jaeah was named as a 2021-2022 Knight-Wallace Reporting Fellow at the University of Michigan.

-In August 2021, Jaeah’s article “Why Was Vicha Ratanapakdee Killed?” was published in the in The New York Times Magazine and in April 2022 Jaeah’s opinion article “This Rap Song Helped Sentence a 17-Year-Old to Prison for Life” was published in The New York Times.
+In August 2021, Jaeah's article “Why Was Vicha Ratanapakdee Killed?” was published in The New York Times Magazine and in April 2022 Jaeah's opinion article “This Rap Song Helped Sentence a 17-Year-Old to Prison for Life” was published in The New York Times.
+In August 2023, Jaeah published “The Agony of Putting Your Life on Hold to Care for Your Parents” in The New York Times.

+Dara Mathis (2024 Prize Recipient)

+Dara completed a MacDowell Fellowship at the Monday Music Club of Orange, NJ, in 2024.

 Rebecca Nagle (2020 Prize Recipient)

-The second season of Rebecca’s podcast series “This Land,” for which she won the Prize in 2020, was released at the end of August 2021.
-The podcast’s second season focused on how the far right is using Native children to quietly dismantle American Indian tribes and advance a conservative agenda.
+The second season of Rebecca Nagle's podcast series “This Land,” for which she won the Prize in 2020, was released at the end of August 2021.
+The podcast's second season focused on how the far right is using Native children to quietly dismantle American Indian tribes and advance a conservative agenda.

-Rebecca was an awardee at the 2021 Women’s Media Center Exceptional Journalism Awards in December 2021.
+Rebecca was an awardee at the 2021 Women's Media Center Exceptional Journalism Awards in December 2021.

-Rebecca’s book “Indian Territory” will be published in 2022 under HarperCollins.
+Rebecca's book “Indian Territory” will be published in 2022 under HarperCollins.
 Additionally, in April 2022, Rebecca Nagle co-authored the article “Where Is Oklahoma Getting Its Numbers From in Its Supreme Court Case?” in The Atlantic with Allison Herrera.
 The article was cited by Supreme Court Justice Sonya Sotomayer on April 28, 2022, during arguments in the Supreme Court case Oklahoma v.
 Castro-Huerta.

+Rebecca’s book, “By the Fire We Carry”, will be published by HarperCollins in September 2024.